coleifer/peewee/docs/peewee/querying.rst

 While peewee has a :py:meth:`~Model.get_or_create` method, this should really not be used outside of tests as it is vulnerable to a race condition.
 The proper way to perform a *get or create* with peewee is to rely on the database to enforce a constraint.

-Let's say we wish to implement registering a new user account using the :ref:`example User model <user_and_tweet_models>`.
+Let's say we wish to implement registering a new user account using the :ref:`example User model <blog-models>`.
 The *User* model has a *unique* constraint on the username field, so we will rely on the database's integrity guarantees to ensure we don't end up with duplicate usernames:

 .. code-block:: python